KTH/devops-course/contributions/essay/ponorman/README.md

 ## Description

-_Security is an important part of DevOps and any computer system, so this essay wants to explain what types of security meausures can be taken in DevOps and what challenges and advantages that may come with these methods._
+_Security is an important part of DevOps and any computer system, so this essay wants to explain what kind of testing can be done in DevOps and what challenges and advantages that may come with these methods._